taraw28/ling567-22wi-bcj/labs/lab8/README.md

     - went from 2 trees to 14 trees
     - added SPEC < > to mother of noun-pred
       - went from 14 to 2 trees!!
+  - removed PRON - (need to find better way of constraining this)
 - added case pc flag to q-pronoun
   ```
   q-pronoun-noun-lex := wh-pronoun-noun-lex &